keboola/developers-docs/extend/generic-extractor/tutorial/jobs.md

 {% endhighlight %}

 ## Child Jobs
 Sub-resources are retrieved through configuration of the `children` property.
-The structure of the `children` property is the same as the structure of `jobs` property, but it must additionally define `placeholders`.
+The structure of the `children` property is the same as the structure of the `jobs` property, but it must additionally define `placeholders`.

 {% highlight json %}